What is GoToSocial?

-GoToSocial does NOT use algorithms or collect data about you to suggest content or 'improve your experience'.
+GoToSocial does NOT use recommendation algorithms or collect data about you to suggest content or 'improve your experience'.
 The timeline is chronological: whatever you see at the top of your timeline is there because it's just been posted, not because it's been selected as interesting (or controversial) based on your personal profile.

 GoToSocial is not designed for 'must-follow' influencers with tens of thousands of followers, and it's not designed to be addictive.
 Your timeline and your experience is shaped by who you follow and how you interact with people, not by metrics of engagement!

 GoToSocial doesn't claim to be better than any other application, but it offers something that might better for you in particular.